Misha Collins: Charity work

 Collins is the co-founder and board president of Random Acts, a non-profit organization dedicated to funding and inspiring acts of kindness around the world.
 Collins founded the Greatest International Scavenger Hunt the World Has Ever Seen (GISHWHES) in 2011.
 Entrance fees for the international competition go towards Random Acts, and in 2012, GISHWHES broke the world record for most pledges to perform an act of kindness.

 On May 5, 2023, Collins became an ambassador of the United 24 platform.

 On May 21, 2024, Collins visited Kyiv, along with American filmmaker Darius Marder.
 Collins has started a fundraiser for a pyrotechnic machine for humanitarian demining.

 Personal life

 On October 6, 2001, Collins married Victoria Vantoch in Maine.
 They have a son born in 2010 and a daughter born in 2012.

 In the acknowledgments of his 2021 poetry book, Some Things I Still Can't Tell You, Collins stated that he and his wife had separated.

 In April 2022, Collins clarified that he is straight after a fan convention appearance led to reports he had appeared to come out as bisexual.

-Collins self-identifies as an agnostic.
 In a 2008 interview, he said that Supernatural showrunner Eric Kripke asked him to read the Book of Revelation as research into Castiel's nature, and he was surprised by the biblical text: "In reading that, I was kind of surprised.
 There is a lot of destructive capacity in an angel's being."